meta-company/makex/documents/source/makex-files.md

 ## Differences from Python Syntax

 - Import statements (`import ...` or `from ... import ...`) to any standard libraries are not allowed in Makex Files.
-  Future versions of makex will include modularization features.
+  Future versions of Makex shall include modularization features.

 - String syntax and functions are restricted.